solehahnajiihah/Side-Projects/Water Quality Monitoring Project/readme.md

 ## Problem Statement

-Traditional water monitoring is expensive, time-consuming and geographically limited
+Traditional water monitoring is expensive, time-consuming and geographically limited.

 This project explores a scalable alternative: Can satellite + climate data be used to predict water quality without physical sampling?